-Virtually all sweepstakes casinos, including all the ones we’ve featured here, will give you some free currency to play with when you sign up.
+Virtually all sweepstakes casinos, including all the ones we’ve featured here, will give you some free Sweeps to play with when you sign up.

 This typically isn’t very much, with offers ranging from $2 to $20 or so.
 On the plus side, you’d have to sign up to play anyway, so you’ll get your free Sweeps (or equivalent) with no additional effort.